tkausch/AlpenBlumen/README.md

 ## License

-Distributed under the terms of the MIT License.
+Distributed under the terms of the  GPL-3.0 license License.
 See `LICENSE` for details.